hassaan4584/Swiftjective-C/_posts/2018-10-19-foundation.md

 tags: [foundation]
 title: Foundation
 author: Jordan Morgan
-description: "Now is a great time to talk about Foundation.
-I love pickles and some delightful biscuits to go wih them."
+description: Now is a great time to talk about Foundation.
+I love pickles and some delightful biscuits to go wih them.
 image: /assets/images/logo.png
 ---
 ## Time to Chat